yformer/EfficientSAM/README.md

 EfficientSAM: Leveraged Masked Image Pretraining for Efficient Segment Anything

 ## News
-[Dec.6 2023] EfficientSAM demo is available on the [HuggingFace Space](https://huggingface.co/spaces/yunyangx/EfficientSAM) (huge thanks to all the HF team for their support).
+[Dec.6 2023] EfficientSAM demo is available on the [Hugging Face Space](https://huggingface.co/spaces/yunyangx/EfficientSAM) (huge thanks to all the HF team for their support).

 [Dec.5 2023] We release the torchscript version of EfficientSAM and share a colab.